Overview

 - Open the Settings app, then tap Wi-Fi.

-- Tap the information button next to eduroam or UT-Open.
+- Tap the information icon next to eduroam or UT-Open.

-- Tap Private Address to turn it off.
+- Tap Private Address (it may also say Private Wi-Fi Address) to turn it off.
 If your device joined the network without using a private address, a privacy warning explains why.

 Apple Watch